15 App engagement strategies (to make your mobile app sticky in 2024)

-Did you know that the average person has 80 apps on their smartphone but only uses 30 of them each month?
-If you want to break through the noise and make your app stand out, you need to focus on user engagement.
-That’s where these 11 proven app engagement strategies come in.
+Did you know that the average person has 80 apps on their smartphone but only uses 30 each month?
+If you want to break through the noise and make your app stand out, you should focus on user engagement.
+After all, the more engaged users are, the longer they stick around!
+However, figuring out how to improve engagement on apps requires a big-picture approach since it takes into account everything a user does.
+That’s where the following 11 mobile app engagement strategies come in.
 From gamification to personalized messaging, these techniques will make your app sticky and keep users coming back for more.
-So let’s dive in and explore how you can drive mobile app engagement with real-life gamification examples!

-Key to develop your own user engagement strategy?
-Create an action plan based on customer needs, direct feedback and user data.
-It sounds intimidating, but only a holistic approach will result in a streamlined plan that creates a seamless customer experience.
+Key to developing your mobile app engagement strategy?
+Create an action plan based on customer needs, direct feedback, and user data.
+It sounds intimidating, but only a holistic approach will result in a streamlined plan that creates a seamless user experience.

 Importantly, you must analyze your strategy both before and after monetization.
 A complete strategy does not ignore existing users.
 It is 50% easier to do business with an engaged user than with a newly acquired one.